-Put "Annabel Lee" by Edgar Allan Poe and "La Belle Dame Sans Merci" by John Keats side by side, and you’ll quickly notice a similar theme: a man who loves a woman, loses her, and struggles to move on.
+Put "Annabel Lee" by Edgar Allan Poe and "La Belle Dame Sans Merci" by John Keats side by side, and you’ll notice they share the same raw elements: a man, a woman, a love that ends in sorrow, and a speaker left to grapple with the aftermath.

 Annabel Lee & La Belle Dame Sans Merci